droglenc/NCMTH107/modules/CE/ConfRegions_CE2.md

 ### Footnotes

-[^1]: This question was adapted from [iSixSigma](http://www.isixsigma.com/tools-templates/sampling-data/how-determine-sample-size-determining-sample-size/).
+[^1]: This question was adapted [from here](http://jse.amstat.org/v4n2/datasets.shoemaker.html).

+[^2]: This question was adapted [from here](http://www.isixsigma.com/tools-templates/sampling-data/how-determine-sample-size-determining-sample-size/).

 ----